Ever wondered what the difference is between a cash advance and payday loans? This article will help clear things up.

 Where Can I Access My Cash advances and Payday Loans?

-The next big question is how you can get your hands on a cash advance and payday loans.
-Payday loans are usually paid through bank transfer, and can often hit your account within an hour.
+You can click here to apply for a cash loan today from Cashfloat.
+Alternatively, you can apply for a Payday loan.
+These loans are usually paid through bank transfer, and can often hit your account within an hour.
 The growth of online payday lenders means that you can now complete the process without the need for hitting the local high street.

 As for cash advances, you’ll be using your credit card to access funds.
 So if there’s an ATM around, you’ll be able to withdraw those funds immediately.
 This can be especially useful when you are in a position where cash is king.